 The Master's and PhD Programs from EPGE follow the models of the main international economics departments, sharing the same Basic Cycle and Research Areas.
 The way of obtaining the Degree, as well as the completion deadlines, differs according to the type of admission into the programs.
 Details of the selection process in each of these two cases can be obtained through the connection "admission".

 Candidates for the master's degree are ideally within 24 (twenty four) months and a maximum of 27 (twenty seven) months to obtain the Degree.
 Such term is counted from the entrance date in the Master Program.
-Doctoral candidates for the title are ideally within 48 (forty-eight) months and a maximum of 54 (fifty -four) months to obtain the Degree.
+Doctoral candidates for the title are ideally within 48 (forty-eight) months and a maximum of 52 (fifty-two) months to obtain the Degree.
 That period runs from the date of entry in the Doctoral Program.

 The Master students from EPGE who will enter the PhD program by the internal selection ( Item 1.1 from the Regulation), through a request to the School, without the Master thesis’ defense, will have the previous Master´s start date as the PhD start date, as determined by Capes.
 That is, the PhD degree´s term (mentioned in another part of this Regulation) will count from the Master´s registration date onwards.